How does this company make money?

 What does this company depend on?

-The bank depends on five named upstream inputs it cannot operate without: the CBIRC banking license that authorises regional deposit-taking and lending; access to the People's Bank of China interbank lending market for liquidity; China UnionPay infrastructure for card processing; Zhejiang provincial government business registration databases used in borrower verification; and the China Government Securities Depository Trust and Clearing settlement system for securities and payment settlement.
+The bank cannot operate without five things it does not control: its CBIRC banking licence, which authorises all regional operations; access to the People's Bank of China interbank lending market; China UnionPay card processing infrastructure; Zhejiang provincial government business registration databases, which loan officers use to verify borrowers; and the China Government Securities Depository Trust & Clearing settlement system for completing transactions.

 Who depends on this company?

-Zhejiang manufacturing small and medium enterprises lose access to local-currency working-capital financing for export production if the bank cannot lend.
-Hangzhou residential property developers lose access to construction loans denominated in renminbi.
-Local Zhejiang household savers lose CDIC-insured deposit accounts accessible through the regional branch network.
+Zhejiang manufacturing SMEs rely on the bank for the local-currency working capital they need to fund export production — if the bank stopped lending, many would have nowhere else to turn.
+Hangzhou residential property developers would lose access to construction loans denominated in renminbi.
+And ordinary Zhejiang household savers would lose CDIC-insured deposit accounts they access through the bank's regional branch network.

 How does this company scale?